Mars1523/JetsonVision/README.md

-# PyTorchVision
+# TensorFlow Vision

-This is the location for most of the pytorch vision processing code.
+This is the location for most of the NN code.
 I'll be updating it with what I'm working on, so other people can keep up.

 This code is styled using [black](https://github.com/ambv/black).